 The importance of hiring the right employee is crucial to any business.
 And when a company gets it wrong it can have a hugely negative and expensive impact.

 Firstly, there is the cost involved in recruiting.
 On average, it costs a company approximately 25% of the employee’s annual salary in fees, plus the time involved interviewing the candidates.

-Then if the perfect candidate doesn’t come through the door – you’re not completely convinced by any of them – you’re under pressure to choose the best of a bad bunch.
+Then if the perfect candidate doesn’t come through the door and you’re not completely convinced by any of them, you’re then under pressure to choose the best of a bad bunch.
 Often hiring managers have spent so much time reviewing, assessing and interviewing candidates, they feel they must move forward and fill the position.

 This is why it is so important to get it right first time!!!
-Build a relationship with a recruiter you trust, who knows your business and the type of people you like to employ.
-Make time for your recruiter, invite them into your offices to see your set up and culture for themselves, and by investing a little bit more into engaging with a recruiter as a proper business partner will yield massive benefits in the longer term,
+Build a relationship with a recruiter you trust.
+Someone who knows your business and the type of people you like to employ.
+Make time for your recruitment company!
+Invite them into your offices to see your set up and culture for themselves.
+And by investing a little bit more into engaging with a recruiter as a proper business partner will yield massive benefits in the longer term,